ng-girls/todo-list-tutorial-portuguese/deploy_to_githubpages.md

 Fill the regetration form and make sure to validate your email address.

 ## Create your App repository
-After loggin in to Github.
+After logging in to Github.
 Click on the `Start a project` button, and name the repository `ng-girls-todo` or any other name you like.

 ## Connecting your repository